umati/Dashboard-OPCUA-Client/README.md

 # umati Dashboard OPC UA Client

+> [!CAUTION]
+> This gateway is replaced by [umati/umatiGateway](https://github.com/umati/umatiGateway) and will no longer be maintained.

+---

 This is the OPC UA gateway specifically developed for the umati.app Dashboard.

 The client subscribes to values from one or more machine instances on a single OPC UA server and then publishes them using MQTT in a JSON encoding format.